ramueSVA/DatabaseConnector/cran-comments.md

-This update includes 1 change. (see NEWS.md).
+This is a major release, with 6 changes and 5 fixes (see NEWS.md).

 ---